Tuesdays | 2-6 p.m.

-Make in-kind donations of non-perishable food, paper and plastic grocery bags, reusable bags, and empty egg cartons.
+Make in-kind donations of non-perishable food, paper and plastic grocery bags, and reusable bags.
 Please bring donations for the Chapel Pantry to the Barton House, which is located at the end of the driveway past the parking lot.
 Go up to the wooden ramp and knock on the door.
 You may use a cart, or knock and ask a volunteer to help you unload.

 Make monetary donations, which are critical to this ministry.
 Make a check payable to Eastern Shore Chapel and indicate "Food Pantry" on the memo portion of your check, then deliver or mail to Eastern Shore Chapel 2020 Laskin Road, Virginia Beach, VA 23454.
 You can also:

 Our Mission: Motivated by Christ’s love, the Chapel Pantry strengthens the community by serving our neighbors in need.
 We do this by providing food assistance with compassion, respect and hospitality to all.

 The Chapel Pantry wishes to be a welcoming refuge to people seeking food assistance.
 Our motto is “Good Food and a Warm Welcome.”

 Hospitality – We will treat all pantry visitors with courtesy and respect, embodying the ministry of hospitality.

 Nutrition – We will provide nutritious food to our neighbors in need to the best of our abilities.

 Integrity – We will be honest and fair in our interactions with others.